|

 something, a sultry early-30s and (with extra help from makeup) a

-convincing matron/mother/unmarried older aunt.
+convincing matron/mother/unmarried aunt.
 I had range.
 And I

 was hot.
 No longer was I stuck in off-off-Broadway.
 I had a Name.